skovtun/mo/README.md

 }
 ```

-9. Create 'index.html; in the crs
+9. Create 'index.html; in the 'src'
-10. Add to index.html:
+10. Insert into index.html:

 ```html
 <!doctype html>